KeltonMVP/rules/docs/wiki-info/jobs/lawyer.en.md

 *Example: /free Nic.eXe 15000*

 This command allows you to release a player from jail once every 30 minutes after the last release from jail, for a mutually agreed price (in this case, $15,000).
-The beneficiary can accept or decline this offer.
-You must have enough accept lawyer points.
+The beneficiary can only accept (or not) this offer if he has the amount requested by the lawyer in the bank.
+The lawyer must also have at least a release warrant.

 ### /jaillist